simo28-lab/kaggle-house-prices-r/README.md

 ### 1. Data Cleaning & Outlier Management
 This stage ensures the integrity and stability of the regression models.

-Outlier Removal: Extreme, high-leverage outliers (specifically GrLivArea>4600) were removed to prevent distortion of the predictive surface.
+Extreme, high-leverage outliers (specifically GrLivArea>4600) were removed to prevent distortion of the predictive surface; these outliers were highlighted by the original author of the Ames dataset, Professor Dean De Cock confirming that those points represent sales outliers, likely due to non-market circumstances (such as sales to family members or internal transfers).
+Consequently, they should not be used to train a model aimed at predicting market prices.

-Data Consolidation: Training and test sets were combined for consistent and unified preprocessing.
+Then to gain data consolidation the Training and test sets were combined for consistent and unified preprocessing.

-Target Normalization: The dependent variable was log-transformed (SalePrice→log(SalePrice)) to stabilize variance and normalize the error distribution.
+Finally the dependent variable was log-transformed (SalePrice→log(SalePrice)) to stabilize variance and normalize the error distribution.

 ### 2. Feature Engineering: Domain Expertise
 New features were created based on domain knowledge to maximize predictive power: